FackJox/portfolio-sandrogh/docs/testing/components/README.md

 ## Progress Tracking

-The following form components now have complete test coverage:
+The following components now have complete test coverage:
 - Button: 100%
 - Checkbox: 100%
 - Input: 100%
 - InputOTP: ~96%
+- Hero Section: 100%

+We have begun testing section components with Hero.tsx, achieving 100% coverage for our first section component.

 Our next focus areas include:
+- Other section components (About, Contact, MediaCategories, etc.)
 - Form component
 - Select component
 - Textarea component